Robust gRPC communication on Google Cloud Run (but not only!)

 message EmptyResponse {}

-The .proto definition is converted into Go code by using Protocol Buffer Compiler (protoc).
+The .proto definition is converted into Go code using the Protocol Buffer Compiler (protoc).

 .PHONY: proto